unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Output of a multi-platform build

 - Kotlin multi-platform projects can be assembled as JARs
-    * enabling importing the project as dependency in other multi-platform projects
+    * enabling importing the project as a dependency in other multi-platform projects

-- The `jvmMain` source set is compiled into a JVM-compliant JARs
+- The `jvmMain` source set is compiled into a JVM-compliant JAR
-    * enabling importing the project as dependency in JVM projects
+    * enabling importing the project as a dependency in JVM projects
     * enabling the creation of runnable JARs
     * via the various `*Jar` or `assemble` tasks

 - The `jsMain` source set is compiled into either
-    * a Kotlin library (`.klib`), enabling importing the project as dependency in Kotlin/JS projects
+    * a Kotlin library (`.klib`), enabling importing the project as a dependency in Kotlin/JS projects
         + via the various `*Jar` or `assemble` tasks
     * a NodeJS project
         + via the `compileProductionExecutableKotlinJs` task